 - If you'd prefer not to use spring onion, try adding some fresh herbs such as chives, parsley or dill.

-- If you want to add a little heat to your pate, add a few drops of tabasco or a pinch of paprika.
+- If you want to add a little heat to your pate, add a few drops of Tabasco or a pinch of paprika.

 - For extra crunch, add a couple of chopped gherkins (cornichons)